webcomponents/webcomponentsjs/src/CustomElements/v1/README.md

 ## Status

 The polyfill should be mostly feature complete now.
-It supports defining custom elements, the custom element reactions, upgrades, and integrates with native Shadow DOM v1, and native and polyfilled HTML Imports.
+It supports defining custom elements, the custom element reactions, and upgrading existing elements.
+It integrates with native Shadow DOM v1, and native and polyfilled HTML Imports.

 The implementation could use more tests, especially around ordering of reactions.
 The source references old versions of the spec.

 ### To do

-  1. Implement CustomElementsRegistry#whenDefined
+  1. Implement Node#isConnected
-  2. Implement Node#isConnected
+  2. Implement built-in element extension (is=)
-  3. Re-write spec references
-  4. Add reaction callback ordering tests
+  3. Add reaction callback ordering tests
-  5. Reorganize tests to be closer to spec structure
+  4. Reorganize tests to be closer to spec structure
-  6. Performance tests
+  5. Performance tests
-  7. Clarify integration with HTML Imports

 ## Implementation approach and browser support